-- Specific phobias: This is the excessive fear of an object or a situation, to the extent that it causes an anxious response such as a panic attack (e.g. school phobia). - Separation anxiety disorder: This disorder involves worrying about being away from home, or about being far away from parents, at a level that is much more severe than normal for a pupil's age. - Social phobia: This is an intense fear of social or performance situations. - Agoraphobia: This refers to a fear of being in situations where escape might be difficult or help would be unavailable if things go wrong.
+- Obsessive-compulsive disorder (OCD): This is a mental health condition where a person has obsessive thoughts (unwanted, unpleasant thoughts, images or urges that repeatedly enter their mind, causing them anxiety) and compulsions (repetitive behaviour or mental acts that they feel they must carry out to try to prevent an obsession coming true). - Specific phobias: This is the excessive fear of an object or a situation, to the extent that it causes an anxious response such as a panic attack (e.g. school phobia). - Separation anxiety disorder: This disorder involves worrying about being away from home, or about being far away from parents, at a level that is much more severe than normal for a pupil's age. - Social phobia: This is an intense fear of social or performance situations. - Agoraphobia: This refers to a fear of being in situations where escape might be difficult or help would be unavailable if things go wrong.